kartonfarkas/api_docs/source/suite/customers/administrator_create.rst

    * - 400
      - 8006
      - Too weak password
-     - The password should be at least 8 character long and should contain both letters and numbers.
+     - Password must not have less than 10 characters, and must contain capital-, lowercase letters and numbers as well.
    * - 500
      - 1003
      - Database connection error